 According to the United States Bureau of Labor Statistics, there were 8.6 million science, technology, engineering, and math (STEM) jobs in May 2015, which made up 6.2 percent of the country’s employment.
 Forty-five percent of these jobs revolved around computer science.

 The research sheds light on the importance and growth of computer science.
 We observe immense potential in it to exponentially grow in the coming years.
-Does this mean it’s essential for people to have an additional understanding of computer science besides their particular technical knowledge?
+Does this mean it’s essential for developers who want to keep refining themselves to have an additional understanding of computer science besides their particular technical knowledge?

 This article explores the differences between a programmer and a computer scientist and rationalizes the significance of thinking like a computer scientist.